 NoaFX

 NoaFX is one foreign exchange broker that is unique.
-It takes one step ahead from the concept of conventional broker through providing ECN accounts that will be traders’ standards.
+It takes one step ahead of the concept of a conventional broker by providing ECN accounts that will be traders’ standards.
 Different types of accounts are available.
-These depend on factors like initial deposit.
+These depend on factors like the initial deposit.

 NoaFX is visibly not for any average FX broker.
-NoaFX is a Capital Market Investments brokerage arm that is a hedge funder with significant role in over 30 countries.
+NoaFX is a Capital Market Investments brokerage arm that is a hedge funder with a significant role in over 30 countries.
 NoaFX was founded in the year 2013.
-However, an idea of beginning a brokerage came out of internal requirements of the group in order to have the managements of $1 billion cash flows.
+However, the idea of beginning a brokerage came out of the internal requirements of the group to have the management of $1 billion cash flows.

 FX Trend